vincentvlk/stg/README.md

 # stg
 Subnetting Tests Generator - stg

-stg is a simple CLI Subnetting Tests Generator for networking students and professionals.
+stg is a simple CLI Subnetting Tests Generator written in C programming language.
+This software is targeted towards networking students and professionals to increase and train their subnetting skills.

 WARNING: I'am just a hobby programmer with mediocre programming skills, so the source code is pretty terrible ;-)